-Potential pollution sources related to NCPD operational centers and the activities occurring or being directed from them are described in Section 4.0.
+Potential pollution sources related to DPRM facilities and the activities occurring or being directed from them are described in Section 4.0.
 Best Management Practices (BMPs) for controlling, reducing or eliminating pollution from these activities are described in Section 5.0.

-Normal daily work-shift intervals, operations and maintenance activities and general housekeeping practices at NCPD facilities are not always conducted within the confines of an hourly, daily or weekly schedule.
-Maintenance, fueling, repairs and general housekeeping are done predominantly on an "as needed" basis, as the situation dictates.
-This is of course typical of such operations as vehicle breakdowns and fueling needs do not occur at regular or anticipated intervals.
-However, periodic and preventative maintenance can often be accomplished at specific time intervals based on the expected use and lifespan of the vehicle or piece of equipment (e.g., oil changes, lubrications, brake maintenance, tune-ups, etc.).
-Recordkeeping and files of maintenance activities are maintained, but organization of such records and files is not precise or organized in such a way as to facilitate inspection or audit by internal or external agencies.
+Apart from the normal daily work-shift intervals and seasonal activities, operations and maintenance activities, and general housekeeping practices at DPRM facilities are not generally conducted within the confines of an hourly, daily or weekly schedule.
+Maintenance, repairs and general housekeeping are done predominantly on an "as-needed" basis, as the situation dictates.
+However, periodic and preventative maintenance can often be accomplished at specific time intervals, based on the expected use of equipment and the grounds.
+Recordkeeping and files are maintained, but organization of such records and files is not precise or organized in such a way as to facilitate inspection or audit by internal or external agencies.
 Alternative BMPs for monitoring, recordkeeping and reporting are described later in Section 5.2.